 There are many single parent families and broken homes.

 There is a lack of safe activities outside of school athletics, music and clubs.

 A large population of unsupervised youth exist in and around Shelby.

-School officials have stated, “Students don’t want to leave school at the end of the day.”
+School officials have stated that students don’t want to leave school at the end of the day.

 Our community needs a safe alternative, to provide direction, structure, and opportunities for our youth and for every child to feel wanted, important and loved.
-As the youth center dream was considered, people stated the needs of the older adults in Shelby, too.
-So the idea grew from a youth hangout to a community center for all to enjoy.
+As the youth center dream was considered, people also stated the needs of the older adults in Shelby, so the idea grew from a youth hangout to a community center for all to enjoy.